marklogic/flux/docs/import/embedder/embedder.md

 generating embeddings for multiple chunks of text in a single request, you can use the `--embedder-batch-size` option to configure how many chunks will be included in a request.

 You can typically achieve much better performance when increasing the embedder batch size.
-However, you may more easily run into rate limits imposed by your embedding model.
+However, you may more frequently run into rate limits imposed by your embedding model.
 For example, your embedding model may limit the number of tokens it will process per minute.
 Increasing the embedder batch size may lead to this limit being hit more frequently.